Mitsubishi Corp forecasts $2.8 bln hit to annual profit from COVID-19

-TOKYO, Aug 13 (Reuters) - Japanese trading house Mitsubishi Corp 8058.T reported on Thursday a 77% plunge in net profit for the April-June quarter and predicted annual profit will tumble by 63% as the COVID-19 outbreak will wipe out 300 billion yen ($2.8 billion) in profit.
+TOKYO, Aug 13 (Reuters) - Japanese trading house Mitsubishi Corp 8058.T said it had a difficult first quarter as net profit plunged 77% due to the coronavirus pandemic, which it said is likely to wipe 300 billion yen ($2.8 billion) off its full-year profit.

+"We had a tough start due to the coronavirus pandemic, which is said to be an unprecedented crisis," Mitsubishi Chief Financial Officer Kazuyuki Masu told a news conference.

+Net profit fell to 36.7 billion yen in April-June, from 161.2 billion yen a year earlier, the company said, attributing 100 billion yen of the decline to the impact of the coronavirus and the rest to one-off gains a year earlier among other factors.

 ($1 = 106.6700 yen)